imckechn/cis3230A1/README.md

 ### Intent of Program
 It's a game where a player can put either (or both) dice and a coin into a hand, cup, or bag, and then role/flip them and get random results back.
 It's supposed to emulate really life.

+### Asumptions
+In player.rb
+If you move objects between the bag and the cup and vise versa, if the coin/die doesnt have a description, it will automatically be counted